ffont/freesound-wallpaper-generator/README.md

 * cleanup disk from time to time
 * improve design, choose background image from a number of randomly pre-computed wallpapers
 * show thumbnails instead of real images resized in slider
+* get random sound id if no id specified